Fizzez/Fizzez/README.md

 Yudong, WANG is a data scientist at an IoT start-up in Tokyo, Japan.
 His interests lies at the intersection of analytics, statistics and machine learning methods in bio-informatics, business, finance and engineering.
+In his current work, he developed cuffless blood pressure estimation algorithms using a single wearable optical sensor.
+And he is working on human posture and motion estimation from wrist-worn accelerometer.

 He earned a Master of Engineering from
 [Waseda University](https://www.waseda.jp/top/en/), where he did